xemlock/google-apps-login/readme.txt

 = Does it conflict with any other plugins? =

-Yes, sometimes conflicts can arise.
+Sometimes conflicts can arise.
 We have built workarounds for some problems, and would always appreciate your feedback to resolve any issues you might encounter yourself.

 One known issue is with iThemes Security: the settings 'filter suspicious query strings' and 'filter long URL strings' can